-Naval Supply Systems Command provides materiel in support of the operation and maintenance of aeronautical equipment/ordnance.
-Every effort is made to have materiel located when and where it is needed.
+Naval Supply Systems Command (NAVSUP) provides materiel in support of the operation and maintenance of aeronautical equipment/ordnance.
+Every effort is made to have materiel on site when and where it is needed.
 The intent is to make the relationships between the supplier and the user as simple as possible, within the boundaries of logistic directives published by higher authority.
 Aviation materiel consists of spare parts for aircraft, engines, avionics, electrical, accessories, and safety equipment; EAF components; support equipment; common and specific support equipment; and weapons/ammunition.
-Numerous NAVICPs and the Naval Operational Logistics Support Center (NOLSC) provide for the functions discussed below replenishment stock requirements, and refers requisitions to stock points to meet requirements.
+Numerous NAVSUP locations and the NAVSUP Ammunition Logistics Canter (NALC) ammunition provide for the functions discussed below.

-The NAVICP computes aviation materiel requirements in range and depth for the AVCAL and COSAL.
-This responsibility includes conducting and coordinating provisioning conferences and identification and transfer of items to be managed by other cognizant inventory control points.
-The NAVICP also-
+The NAVSUP computes aviation materiel requirements in range and depth for the AVCAL and COSAL.
+Responsibilities include conducting and coordinating provisioning conferences and identification and transfer of items to be managed by other cognizant inventory control points.
+The NAVSUP will also-

-- Budgets for and funds all assigned aviation materiel requirements. - Procures materiel directly from industry or other government agencies. - Allocates NAVAIRSYSCOM procured materiel to stock points, distributes materiel to fill

-- Disposes of materiel in excess of system requirements (which includes support equipment) when authorized by the COMNAVAIRSYSCOM. - Maintains aeronautical spares and spare parts catalogs.
-The catalog function includes obtaining national stock numbers from the Defense Logistics Information Service Center. - Determines system asset rework requirements of repairable components to be processed by naval, inter-Service, or commercial rework facilities. - Provides primary materiel support for airlaunched weapons.
+- Budget for and funds all assigned aviation materiel requirements. - Procure material directly from industry or other government agencies. - Allocate NAVAIRSYSCOM procured materiel to stock points, distributes materiel to fill replenishment stock requirements, and refers requisitions to stock points to meet requirements. - Dispose of materiel in excess of system requirements (which includes support equipment) when authorized by the COMNAVAIRSYSCOM. - Maintain aeronautical spares and spare parts catalog.
+The catalog function includes obtaining national stock numbers from the Defense Logistics Information Service Center. - Determine system asset rework requirements of repairable components to be processed by naval, inter-Service, or commercial rework facilities. - Provide primary materiel support for air-launched weapons.

-The NOLSC is the Navy's centralized inventory manager for all naval ammunition.
+The NAVSUP Ammunition Logistics Center (NALC) ammunition is the Navy's centralized inventory manager for all naval ammunition.
 It is a clearing house for fleet ordnance support management and warfare assessment and is responsible for the policies, procedures, and business systems for arms, ammunitions, and explosives.
-The commanding officer of the NOLSC also has the following responsibilities:
+The commanding officer of the NAVSUP NALC ammunition will-

-- Provides support to fleet ordnance positioning, conducts storage analysis, and ensures worldwide visibility of the fleet plan. - Provides direction and procedures for ammunition allowance establishment and processing; receives, reviews, and approves all allowance requests; and processes and loads all allowance data into the Ordnance Information System-Wholesale (OIS-W). - Serves as the naval aviation ordnance community's point of contact for moving conventional ordnance to locations outside CONUS. - Provides life cycle program support for all naval ammunition, weapons, combat systems, and support equipment. - Acts as the naval ordnance automated information system (AIS) program manager and provides functional management of OIS-W and Ordnance Information System-Retail (OIS-R).
+• Provide support to fleet ordnance positioning, conducts storage analysis, and ensures worldwide visibility of the fleet plan.

+- Provide direction and procedures for ammunition allowance establishment and processing; receives, reviews, and approves all allowance requests; and processes and loads all allowance data into the Ordnance Information System-Wholesale (OIS-W). - Serve as the naval aviation ordnance community's point of contact for moving conventional ordnance to locations outside CONUS. - Provide life cycle program support for all naval ammunition, weapons, combat systems, and support equipment. - Act as the naval ordnance automated information system (AIS) program manager and provides functional management of OIS-W and Ordnance Information System-Retail (OIS-R).

-Naval Sea Systems Command
+Marine Corps Systems Command